SS Jane Miller

-SS Jane Miller was a Cargo Ship that sank with the loss of 28 lives near Wiarton, Ontario on Georgian Bay on November 25, 1881.
+SS Jane Miller was a cargo ship that sank with the loss of 28 lives near Wiarton, Ontario on Georgian Bay on November 25, 1881.
 Her wreck was discovered in 2017 resting upright in over 100 ft of water.

 History

 The Jane Miller was built in 1879 for James Miller & Sons, and was used as a small freighter along the Bruce Peninsula and North Channel of Georgian Bay.
-In September 1879 she collided with the schooner Mountaineer at night on Owen Sound, badly damaging the schooner.
-It was sold to Andrew Port in June 1880 to be used in general freight service along the south shore of Georgian Bay, the east side of the Bruce Peninsula, and Manitoulin Island.
+In September 1879 the ship collided with the schooner Mountaineer at night on Owen Sound, badly damaging the schooner.
+She was sold to Andrew Port in June 1880 to be used in general freight service along the south shore of Georgian Bay, the east side of the Bruce Peninsula, and Manitoulin Island.

 Sinking

 On the afternoon of November 25, 1881, the Jane Miller departed Owen Sound with a load of cargo.
 She arrived in Meaford, where thirty additional tons of cargo was loaded, much of which was stored on deck.
-The Jane Miller departed Meaford in the late afternoon headed for Spencer's Wharf near Wiarton as a blizzard began to blow with winds from the southwest.
-The strong winds and rough seas required a stop en route at Big Bay for additional cordwood for fuel.
+The Jane Miller departed Meaford in the late afternoon headed for Spencer's Wharf near Wiarton as a blizzard began to blow, with winds from the southwest.
+The strong winds and rough seas required a stop en route at Big Bay for additional cord-wood for fuel.
 Departing Big Bay between 8 and 9 PM, eyewitnesses saw the Jane Miller pass White Cloud Island and enter Colpoys Bay.
 As she approached Spencer's Wharf, the blizzard intensified for a few minutes, and when the snow abated the Jane Miller had vanished without a trace.

 Aftermath

-The Jane Miller had little to no permanent ballast on board, instead relying on the weight of her fuel and cargo in her hold to keep her properly trimmed.
-It was speculated that the blizzard had resulted in the Jane Miller consuming more of her fuel than expected, and that combined with the extra cargo loaded at Meaford, had become top heavy.
+The Jane Miller had little to no permanent ballast on board, instead relying on the weight of the fuel and cargo in her hold to keep her properly trimmed.
+It was speculated that the blizzard had resulted in the Jane Miller consuming more of her fuel than expected and that, combined with the extra cargo loaded at Meaford, had made the ship top heavy.
 When the snowstorm increased in intensity in Colpoys Bay, a strong gust of wind flipped her on her side, and she sank in minutes.

-On December 4 three men started rowing from near Spencer's wharf towards White Cloud Island to see if they could find any indication of the missing ship.
-Half a mile northeast of Spencer's wharf they discovered a patch of discoloured water with air bubbles rising to the surface.
-Bearings from certain objects on the shore were made, and the position was later determined to be very close to the last observed location of the Jane Miller.
+On December 4, three men started rowing from near Spencer's Wharf towards White Cloud Island to see if they could find any indication of the missing ship.
+Half a mile northeast of Spencer's Wharf they discovered a patch of discoloured water with air bubbles rising to the surface.
+Bearings from certain points on the shore were made, and the position was later determined to be very close to the last observed location of the Jane Miller.
 Continuing on to White Cloud Island they found in a bay several items, including "oars, some pins of the lifeboat, a piece of a mast, and a steamers gang plank".
 The tugboat Tommy Wright dragged the area hoping to find the wreck, but was unsuccessful as soundings revealed depths greater than 33 fathoms (198 feet or 60.35 metres) in the area.

 A historical plaque was erected near Spencer's Wharf to commemorate the sinking.